 Fig 1: Celco developed and implemented The Quality, Environmental and Occupational Health and Safety Management System

-With a strong track record in realizing customized projects for Hebel and other flat-cake plants around the world, Aircrete Europe was engaged by Celco to improve the quality of the products and efficiency of the production process.
+With a strong track record in realizing customized upgrade projects for Hebel and other flat-cake plants around the world, Aircrete Europe was engaged by Celco to improve the quality of the products and efficiency of the production process.
 Although all Hebel plants are based on the flat-cake (cutting) technology, no plant is identical in design and operations; therefore each project requires a tailor-made approach.
-The following will elaborate the results of the improvements on the cutting machine and packing line at Celco performed in 2020.
+The following will elaborate on the details of these recent upgrade projects and the results of the improvements on the cutting machine and packing line at Celco performed in 2020.

 A cutting table solution with retractable lamellas

 To improve the product quality to the next level and increase the production output efficiency, Celco decided to implement an upgrade of their existing cutting machine.
 With this new solution, Aircrete Europe designed a new bridge with moving (retractable) lamellas to be installed on the existing cutting line.

 After the installation and commissioning, as the blocks over the entire cake are now compacted, the corners of the blocks do not break during the cutting phase.
 Additionally, the accuracy of the blocks, which were already good, has increased even more.
 This is mainly because the blocks, especially in the middle of the cake, stay much more stable during vertical cutting.

 As well as the above improvements, a full revision of the cutting line was performed within the project delivery.
 As a result, the new system minimizes the risk of sticking as the blocks remain separated before autoclaving.

 A packing area solution with a tilting table and a cross conveyor